Erikascaltrito/On_Demand_Slicing/README.md

 6. **Slicing/hacker_mod.sh**: This shell script simulates a security breach scenario by turning off all network slices, including IT services.

+7. **Slicing/conf_mod.sh**: This shell script enable the conference mode, where all the available bandwidth is assigned to the slice 2.

-7. **Slicing_scenarios**: This directory contains images used in the project to illustrate various network slicing scenarios.
+8. **Slicing_scenarios**: This directory contains images used in the project to illustrate various network slicing scenarios.

 ## Installation